ucsf-wynton/wynton-website-hpc/docs/howto/conda.md

 Note how the software tools are now found in the original location, which is left as-is through out the staging.

-If a packaged tarball already exists, you can rebuild it by pass `--force`;
+If a packaged tarball already exists, you can rebuild it by passing `--force`;

 ```sh
 [alice@{{ site.devel.name }} ~]$ conda activate myjupyter